MicrosoftDocs/power-pages-docs/power-pages-docs/configure/cloud-flow-integration.md

 ## Authenticating cloud flow API requests

-You don't need to include an authentication code, because authentication and authorization are managed by the application session.
+You don't need to include an authentication code, because the application session manages authentication and authorization.
 All API calls must include a Cross-Site Request Forgery (CSRF) token.

 ## Passing parameter to cloud flow